Last Updated: June 1, 2023

 “Professional Services” shall have the meaning accorded to such term in Section 3.

-“Sensitive Personal Information” means any of the following: (i) financial account information or credit, debit or other payment card data subject to the Payment Card Industry Data Security Standards (“PCI DSS“); (ii) patient, medical or other protected health information regulated by the Health Insurance Portability and Accountability Act (“HIPAA“); (iii) social security numbers, passport numbers or other government issued id numbers, date of birth and/or gender; (iv) any other personal data of an EU citizen deemed to be in a “special category” (as identified in EU General Data Protection Regulation or any successor directive or regulation); (v) would require notification to government agencies, individuals or law enforcement if subject to unauthorized access, use or disclosure; (vi) reveals racial or ethnic origin, political opinions, religious or philosophical beliefs, trade-union membership, sex orientation or activities, or genetic or biometric data; or (vii) other information which a reasonable person would recognize as being highly sensitive (but excluding, for avoidance of doubt, contact information such as name, mailing address, IP address, email address, and phone number).
+“Sensitive Personal Information” means any of the following: (i) financial account information or credit, debit or other payment card data subject to the Payment Card Industry Data Security Standards (“PCI DSS“); (ii) patient, medical or other protected health information regulated by the Health Insurance Portability and Accountability Act (“HIPAA“); (iii) social security numbers, passport numbers or other government issued id numbers, date of birth and/or gender; (iv) any other personal data of an EU citizen deemed to be in a “special category” (as identified in EU General Data Protection Regulation or any successor directive or regulation); (v) any data that would require notification to government agencies, individuals or law enforcement if subject to unauthorized access, use or disclosure; (vi) any data that reveals racial or ethnic origin, political opinions, religious or philosophical beliefs, trade-union membership, sex orientation or activities, or genetic or biometric data; or (vii) other information which a reasonable person would recognize as being highly sensitive (but excluding, for avoidance of doubt, contact information such as name, mailing address, IP address, email address, and phone number).

 “Services” means Support Services and Professional Services.